uktrade/pg-sync-roles/README.md

   -  Table (and table-like) SELECT
 - Also automatically revokes all non-SELECT permissions on table-like objects, for example INSERT.
 - Allows for contents of specific schemas to be ignored for the purposes of management of permissions
+- Table can be matched by regular expression

  These features make pg-sync-roles useful when using PostgreSQL as a data warehouse with a high number of users that need granular permissions.
 The lack of SUPERUSER requirement means that pg-sync-roles is suitable for managed PostgreSQL clusters, for example in Amazon RDS.